HL7/US-Core/input/pagecontent/screening-and-assessments.md

 ##### <span class="bg-success" markdown="1">SDC Base Questionnaire/US Core QuestionnaireResponse Profile</span><!-- new-content -->

 <div class="bg-success" markdown="1">
 Screening and assessment instruments may be represented as questionnaires including FHIR Questionnaires.
-The [Structured Data Capture (SDC)] specification documents he basic workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse.
+The [Structured Data Capture (SDC)] specification documents the workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse.
 The [US Core QuestionnaireResponse Profile] is based on the [Structured Data Capture (SDC) Questionnaire Response Profile]), and is used to capture, exchange and persist the response data.
 QuestionnaireResponse can be thought of as a snapshot of the filled-out answer forms to the screening and assessment questions represented in the [SDC Base Questionnaire].
 It is ordered and grouped corresponding to the Questionnaire and can be consulted when a complete and accurate record of the responses is required. the [US Core QuestionnaireResponse Profile] profile page for detailed documentation, examples and search requirements.

 ###### Extracting US Core Observation Screening Assessment from US Core QuestionnaireResponse